codemancers/hubot-pr-fu/README.md

   [Read this for steps to obtain a slack token and set the bot name]( #getting-a-slack-token ) steps](#getting-a-slack-token) to know the name of the bot.
 * GH_AUTH_TOKEN (Get this from Github)
-* PR_STATUS_GITHUB_ORG
-* PR_STATUS_GITHUB_REPO

-The `org` and `repo` are the username or organization name and the repository's name respectively.
-These have to be added to the environment based on which project you want to configure the robot to work with.

 #### Getting a Slack Token
 1. Signin into Slack via https://slack.com/signin